julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 It’s a good joke, though.

 **Mia:**
 But Plato’s not *happy* about that conclusion.
 He *likes* poetry, and he’s sad that he has to throw it out.
 So there's a line in there, near the end of his book.
-He challenges someone, anyone who’s not a fucking poet, to prove him wrong. *For it will be clear gain for us if it can be shown that (poetry) bestows not only pleasure but a benefit.* Plato’s a fucking downer.
+He challenges someone, anyone who’s not a fucking poet, to prove him wrong. *For it will be clear gain for us if it can be shown that [poetry] bestows not only pleasure but a benefit.* Plato’s a fucking downer.

 And Aristotle is a student at Plato’s academy, so he accepts this challenge — to defend poetry.
 To prove that poetry — which at the time is mostly performed, so we’re talking about theater and music as well.
-Both Thespis and Sappho are on the chopping block, unless Aristotle can *prove* that *all their shitty performance art* is *not only a pleasure, but a benefit!*
+Both Thespis and Sappho are on the chopping block, unless Aristotle can *prove* that *a*ll their *shitty performance art* is *not only a pleasure, but a benefit!*

 And that’s the whole book.
 Aristotle’s Poetics.
 A defense of poetry.
 I guess the best offense of poetry, is a good defense of poetry?

 But in order to prove that something *has a benefit*, you need to define it.
-What counts as poetry, and what’s the *singular purpose for all poetics*.
-You need a single metric to measure against, so you can quantify all poetry, and rank it from least to most *beneficial*.
-Successful.
+What *counts* as poetry, and what’s the *singular purpose for all poeti*cs.
+You need a way to quantify all poetry, and rank it from least to most *beneficial*.
 Perfect!
 Maybe even find, or write (if you’re lucky), that one perfect poem, perfect play, perfect song — the one we’ve all been working towards.
-And it’s a race to see who gets there first.

 ### [Dialogue - The Best Words]